Generic Name: rilpivirine (Oral route)

 This medicine does not decrease the risk of transmitting HIV infection to others through sexual contact or by contamination through blood.
 HIV may be acquired from or spread to others through infected body fluids, including blood, vaginal fluid, or semen.
 If you are infected, it is best to avoid any sexual activity involving an exchange of body fluids with other people.
 If you do have sex, always wear (or have your partner wear) a condom (“rubber”).
 Only use condoms made of latex or polyurethane and use them every time you have contact with semen, vaginal secretions, or blood.
 Also, do not share needles or equipment with anyone or use dirty needles.
 If you have any questions about this, check with your doctor.

-Do not use rilpivirine if you are also taking the following medicines: a seizure medicine (such as carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®, or Trileptal®), medicine to treat tuberculosis (such as rifabutin, rifampin, rifapentine, Mycobutin®, Priftin®, Rifadin®, or Rimactane®), certain stomach medicines (such as esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Nexium®, Prevacid®, Prilosec®, or Protonix®), dexamethasone (Decadron®), or St. John's wort.
+Do not use rilpivirine if you are also taking the following medicines: a seizure medicine (eg, carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®, or Trileptal®), medicine to treat tuberculosis (eg, rifampin, rifapentine, Priftin®, Rifadin®, or Rimactane®), certain stomach medicines (eg, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Nexium®, Prevacid®, Prilosec®, or Protonix®), dexamethasone (Decadron®), or St. John's wort.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills with this medicine.